-1. Extreme-right discourses
+1. Extreme-Right Discourses

 a.
-2012: Campaign speech of Marine Le Pen in Nantes
+2012: Campaign Speech of Marine Le Pen in Nantes

-On the 25th of March 2012, three days after the death of Mohamed Merah, Marine Le Pen produced one of her most famous campaign speeches dedicated to the attacks.
-A large extract examined below.
-A large
+On 25 March 2012, three days after the death of Mohamed Merah, Marine Le Pen produced one of her most famous campaign speeches dedicated to the attacks202.
+A large extract examined below203.